youyanggu/covid19_projections/about.md

 Another strength of our model is that because it is purely data-driven, it is quick to run and easy to regenerate.
 Unlike other models that are only updated once every few days, our model is updated on a daily basis, leading to more accurate projections.

 [Back to Top](#top)

+## Who Are We

+covid19-projections.com is made by Youyang Gu, an independent data scientist.
+You can contact him by using the [Contact](/contact) page.

 ## Historical Performance